Mesothelioma - benign-fibrous

 The exact cause of SFT remains unknown.
 This type of tumor affects men and women equally.

 SFT is usually found by accident when a chest x-ray is done for other reasons.
 If the health care provider suspects SFT, tests will be ordered.
 These may include:

 The diagnosis of SFT is difficult compared with the cancerous type of this disease, called malignant mesothelioma, which is caused by exposure to asbestos.
 SFT is not caused by asbestos exposure.

 The outcome is expected to be good with prompt treatment.
 In rare cases, the tumor may return.

 Fluid escaping into the membranes around the lungs (pleural effusion) is a complication.

-Call for an appointment with your health care provider if you notice symptoms of mesothelioma.
+Call for an appointment with your provider if you notice symptoms of SFT.

 Haithcock BE, Zagar TM, Zhang L, Stinchcombe TE.
 Diseases of the pleura and mediastinum.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 73.

 Myers JL, Arenberg DA.
 Benign lung tumors.
 In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 56.